adamfitzhugh/terraform-associate/study-guide/manage-infrastructure.md

 ### Plugin Names & Versions

-- The naming scheme for provider plugins is 'terraform-provider-<NAME>_vX.Y.Z' and Terraform uses the name to understand the version of a particular binary
+- The naming scheme for provider plugins is 'terraform-provider-<NAME>_vX.Y.Z' and Terraform uses the name to understand the version of a particular binary.

 ## Terraform State

 ### Mapping to the Real World
 - Terraform needs some sort of database to map Terraform config to the real world.
 For example, Terraform would map "aws_instance" "foo" as i-abcd1234.